carmonapontaque/vvalen/README.md

-# vvalen
-Van Valen tests for homocedasticity
+# Van Valen tests for homocedasticity